-Unconditional contributions, private and foundation grants received, and unconditional promises to give are measured at their fair value on the date of donation and are reported as support with or without donor restrictions, depending on the existence and/or nature of any donor restrictions.
 JSSA reports gifts of cash and other assets as restricted support if they are received with donor stipulations that limit the use of the donated assets, or if they are designated as support for future periods.
-When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported on the consolidated statement of activities and change in net assets as net assets released from restrictions.
+When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported on the consolidated statements of activities and change in net assets as net assets released from restrictions.